ThinkBigAnalytics/pyspark-distributed-kmodes/README.rst

 K-modes clustering is performed on each partition of a Spark RDD, and the resulting clusters are collected to the driver node.
 Local K-modes clustering is then performed on the centroids returned from each partition to yield a final set of cluster centroids.

 This package was written by `Marissa Saunders <marissa.saunders@thinkbiganalytics.com>`_ and relies on an adaptation of the KModes package by Nico de Vos `https://github.com/nicodv/kmodes <https://github.com/nicodv/kmodes>`_ for the local iterations.
+Using this package for clustering Clickstream data is described by Marissa Saunders in this `YouTube video <https://www.youtube.com/watch?v=1fYBTehHHIU>`_.

 Installation